 A material record of self-control?

 The relationship between self-control and material culture is far from straightforward, and presents an even greater challenge in an evolutionary context.
 Nonetheless, the archaeological record offers a novel route to explore the evolution of self-control by pinpointing evidence for behavioural or technological innovations that would have required increased capacities.

-We will use the theoretical scaffolding of evolutionary cognitive archaeology (ECA) to explore insights that can be gleaned from a specific archaeological assemblage and lay the groundwork for a new method for studying the evolution of self-control through material culture.
+Here we will use the theoretical scaffolding of evolutionary cognitive archaeology (ECA) to explore insights that can be gleaned from a specific archaeological assemblage and lay the groundwork for a new method for studying the evolution of self-control through material culture.
 This will allow further research to explore key questions such as the relationship between phylogeny and ecology (e.g. the role of meat eating and collaborative parenting, as discussed above) and the relationship between conscious and unconscious inhibition.

 Figure 1: Forming bridging arguments between arguments between archaeological evidence and cognitive abilities, via behavioural interpretations (after Coolidge et al. 2016).